zksecurity/clean/README.md

 lake build
 ```

-After that, we recommend open the repo in VSCode to get immediate inline feedback from the compiler while writing theorems.
+After that, we recommend to open the repo in VSCode to get immediate inline feedback from the compiler while writing theorems.

 Make sure to install the `lean4` extension for VSCode!